ICTU/quality-time/docs/src/development.md

 ERROR:root:Could not write health check time stamp to /home/collector/health_check.txt: [Errno 2] No such file or directory: '/home/collector/health_check.txt'
 ```

-To prevent the error, you can set the `HEALTH_CHECK_FILE` environment variable to a location that can be written on your machine, for example:
+To prevent the error and the resulting log messages, you can set the `HEALTH_CHECK_FILE` environment variable to a location that can be written on your machine, for example:

 ```console
 export HEALTH_CHECK_FILE=/tmp/health_check.txt